indexed-finance/docs/community/faq.md

 ## Staking And Rewards

-At present, we reward users who provide liquidity to DEXes (i.e. Uniswap) in the form of NDX governance tokens, at a rate relative to their share of the liquidity pool over a fixed daily emission.
+At present, we reward users who provide liquidity to DEXes (i.e. Uniswap) in the form of NDX governance tokens, at a rate relative to their share of the relevant liquidity pool.

-We are in the process of migrating this reward scheme to a fork of Masterchef, as detailed in [this proposal](https://forum.indexed.finance/t/proposal-dynamic-reward-emission-schedule/510) - if adopted, this will begin a flexible two-year schedule that allows the DAO to best incentivise those pools that require additional liquidity.
+We have migrated our reward scheme to a fork of Masterchef V2, which will run until mid-2023, emitting 1.5 million NDX via a linearly decreasing emission rate.
+Details of the rewards program can be found [here](https://ndxfi.medium.com/introducing-the-extended-ndx-liquidity-mining-program-ae30a0470001).

 ### I Hold {X} - Why Can't I Stake It For Rewards?

-The most likely cause of this is that you're trying to stake the 'pure' token (such as DEFI5), rather than the equivalent Uniswap liquidity provider (LP) token, e.g. DEFI5-ETH.
+The most likely cause of this is that you're trying to stake the 'pure' token (such as ORCL5), rather than the equivalent Uniswap liquidity provider (LP) token, e.g. DEFI5-ETH.

 If you're unfamiliar with the process of providing liquidity, please read [this article](https://defiprime.com/uniswap-liquidity-pools).
 Be sure you're absolutely certain what you're doing before you engage in staking.